elysiajs/documentation/docs/patterns/configuration.md

 ### hostname
 @default `0.0.0.0`

-What hostname should the server listen on
+Set the hostname which the server listens on

 ### maxRequestBodySize
 @default `1024 * 1024 * 128` (128MB)

-What is the maximum size of a request body? (in bytes)
+Set the maximum size of a request body (in bytes)

 ### reusePort
 @default `true`